greg-raven/grus/_posts/2012-01-23-the-truly-dismal-state-of-the-union.md

 ---
-title: 'The truly dismal state of the union'
+title: "The truly dismal state of the union"
 layout: post
 categories:
 - Information